Colorado Semi-Truck Driving Schools Noticing Lack Of Experience: 'Just Bad Training'

 “I’m seeing companies like I said that normally had a two year hiring criteria.
 Now, you know three months, six months, ‘hey we’ll take them right out of school now.’”

 That means they can be on the roads more quickly.
 One thing he does note, all have received more training than the typical automobile driver.
-Even those with years behind the wheel.MORE NEWS: Aurora Police Investigate Deadly Hit & Run Crash Involving Pedestrian
+Even those with years behind the wheel.MORE NEWS: Moose Found Dead In Northwestern Colorado, Wildlife Officials Ask For Help Finding Poacher

 “Just because I’ve been driving an automobile for 50 years doesn’t mean that I’m experienced or trained.”